Last Updated on 07/08/2023

 - SEO.
 Loads of referential best practices, tips, and how-tos that I’ve collected around the web get saved here via the web clipper.

 - Socials.
 Where I keep track of all the places Tidymalism has an account at.

 - Tasks & Brainstorms.
 My to-do lists for the blog, plus any random ideas I’ve had that can’t be categorised elsewhere live in this notebook.

 - Twitter.
-Ideas for threaded content and any Twitter-related tips and tricks land in here.
+Ideas for threaded content and any Twitter or Mastodon-related tips and tricks land in here.